David McCallum: After The Man from U.N.C.L.E.

-McCallum appeared on stage in Australia in Run for Your Wife (1987–'88), and the production toured the country.
+McCallum appeared on stage in Australia in Run for Your Wife (1987–1988), and the production toured the country.
 Other members of the cast were Jack Smethurst, Eric Sykes and Katy Manning.

-McCallum played supporting parts in a number of feature films, although he played the title role in the 1968 thriller, Sol Madrid.
+McCallum played supporting parts in a number of feature films, and he played the title role in the 1968 thriller, Sol Madrid.

 McCallum starred with Diana Rigg in the 1989 TV miniseries Mother Love.
-In 1991 and 1992 McCallum played gambler John Grey, one of the principal characters in the television series Trainer.
+In 1991 and 1992, McCallum played gambler John Grey, one of the principal characters in the television series Trainer.

 He appeared as an English literature teacher in a 1989 episode of Murder, She Wrote.

-In the 1990s McCallum guest-starred in two U.S. television series.
-In season 1 of seaQuest DSV, he appeared as the law-enforcement officer Frank Cobb of the fictional Broken Ridge of the Ausland Confederation, an underwater mining camp off the coast of Australia by the Great Barrier Reef; he also had a guest-star role in one episode of Babylon 5 as Dr. Vance Hendricks in the Season 1 episode Infection.
+In the 1990s, McCallum guest-starred in two American television series.
+In season 1 of seaQuest DSV, he appeared as the law-enforcement officer Frank Cobb of the fictional Broken Ridge of the Ausland Confederation, an underwater mining camp off the coast of Australia by the Great Barrier Reef; he also had a guest-star role in one episode of Babylon 5 as Dr. Vance Hendricks in the Season 1 episode "Infection".

 In 1994, McCallum narrated the acclaimed documentaries Titanic: The Complete Story for A&E Networks.
 This was the second project about the Titanic on which he had worked: the first was the 1958 film A Night to Remember, in which he had had a small role.

-In the same year McCallum hosted and narrated the TV special Ancient Prophecies.
+In the same year, McCallum hosted and narrated the TV special Ancient Prophecies.
 This special, which was followed soon after by three others, told of people and places historically associated with foretelling the end of the world and the beginnings of new eras for mankind.

+In 1997, McCallum had a guest role in Season 7, Episode 22 of Law & Order, playing the neighbor of the murder victim.